Reviews should be considered a gift, not an expectation.

 When should I send the ARC?

-Close enough that readers remember it, far enough that they can actually finish it.
-If your book is long, lean toward 4 weeks.
+Close enough that readers remember it, far enough that they have time to finish it.
+If your book is long, perhaps add a week.

 What file format should I send?